 Misato: For this step, it is important to maintain the experimental crossing colony at the same state as that of a normal colony.
 It is difficult to induce inbreeding just by placing males and females together.

-Keep the colonies at 25 °C under a 16:8 h light/dark cycle with food and water provided as until the queen lose her wings and lay eggs [1-MED-TXT].
+Keep the colonies at 25 °C under a 16:8 h light/dark cycle with food and water provided as until the queen loses her wings and lays eggs [1-MED-TXT].

 Side view, show the colonies in the nest, the environment the nest is in, and the food and water in the environment.
 TEXT: Queen loses wings and lays eggs in 1 week – 1 month